-The bill, which the N.C.
-House passed by a 63-27 vote Friday afternoon, consolidates three state agencies into a new, bipartisan State Board of Elections and Ethics Enforcement, makes Supreme Court races partisan contests, and amends the Court of Appeals decision-making process.
+The House Elections Committee planned to debate a bill Thursday night that consolidates three state agencies into a new, bipartisan State Board of Elections and Ethics Enforcement, makes Supreme Court races partisan contests, and amends the Court of Appeals decision-making process.

-The Senate voted 30-16 along party lines Thursday afternoon to approve the measure, which was passed in morning meetings of the Senate Redistricting and Finance committees.
-The House Finance Committee heard the bill Friday morning.
+The Senate voted 30-16 along party lines Thursday afternoon to approve Senate Bill 4, which was passed in morning meetings of the Senate Redistricting and Finance committees.
+The bill was referred to the House Elections Committee.

 Activists chanted “You work for us,” “Shame, shame, shame,” and other taunts so loudly that senators could not hear in the chamber.
 Senate leader Phil Berger, R-Rockingham, called for a recess.

 Sharp partisan disputes punctuated each step of the S.B.
 4 approval chain, as Democrats objected to the provisions, and Republicans reminded that much of the reform originated from past Democratic concepts and actions.